-- There are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare; - There is are effective child wellbeing and safeguarding policies in place including: this Child protection policy, a Behaviour policy, Children with health needs who cannot attend school policy, designated teacher for looked-after and previously looked-after children, Special educational needs and disability, Supporting pupils with medical conditions policy, a staff behaviour policy/code of conduct, Safeguarding response to children who go missing from education policy,, Whistleblowing policy, Safer recruitment policy, Online safety policy, Acceptable use of IT, Policy and procedures with regards to child on child abuse, Educational visits policy; - These policies, along with Part One, Part Five and Annex B of KCSIE, and information on the role and identify of the DSL is provided to all staff on induction.
+- There are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare; - There are effective child wellbeing and safeguarding policies in place including: this Child protection policy, a Behaviour policy, Children with health needs who cannot attend school policy, designated teacher for looked-after and previously looked-after children, Early years foundation stage (EYFS) policy, Special educational needs and disability, Supporting pupils with medical conditions policy, a staff behaviour policy/code of conduct, Safeguarding response to children who go absent from education policy, Mental health policy, Whistleblowing policy, Recruitment and Selection Policy and Procedure, Policy on how long school registers will remain open, Online safety policy, Mobile and smart technology policy, Policy on employment of ex-offenders, Low-level concerns policy, Policy and procedures with regards to child on child abuse, Educational visits policy;

+These policies, along with Part One, Part Five and Annex B of KCSIE, and information on the role and identify of the DSL is provided to all staff on induction.
 Induction for volunteers is undertaken by the DHT.
-Only approved contractors are used within school. - Child Protection Files are maintained in line with Annex C of KCSIE; - Appropriate Safer Recruitment Policies are in place in accordance with Part Three of KCSIE and are embedded and effective; - The school holds more than one emergency contact number for each pupil (where reasonably possible); - This child protection policy reflects the whole school approach to child-on-child abuse, including child-on-child sexual violence and sexual harassment, whether or not this has been reported; - The child protection procedures are in accordance with government guidance and refer to the North Yorkshire multi-agency safeguarding arrangements;
+Only approved contractors are used within school. - Child Protection Files are maintained in line with Annex C of KCSIE; - Appropriate Safer Recruitment Policies are in place in accordance with Part Three of KCSIE and are embedded and effective; - The school holds more than one emergency contact number for each pupil (where reasonably possible); - This child protection policy reflects the whole school approach to child-on-child abuse, including child-on-child sexual violence and sexual harassment, whether or not this has been reported;